hermangroup/docs/masternodes/setup.rst

 This guide assumes you are setting up a single masternode for the first time.
 You will need:

-- 100 HTA or 5000 HTA depending on the role you
+- 100 HTA or 5000 HTA depending on the role you choose.
-- A wallet to store your Historia, preferably a hardware wallet, although Historia Core wallet is also supported
+- A wallet to store your Historia, preferably a hardware wallet, although Historia Core wallet is also supported.
-- A Linux server, preferably a Virtual Private Server (VPS)
+- A Linux server, preferably a Virtual Private Server (VPS).
+- IPv4 and IPv6 address

 We also assume you will be working from a Windows computer.
 However, since most of the work is done on your Linux VPS, alternative steps for using macOS or Linux will be indicated where necessary.